-Critics of Turkey’s president across Europe tell of threats
+Across Europe, critics of Turkey’s president tell of death threats

 In Turkey, tens of thousands of Gulen’s followers have lost their jobs or landed in jail.
 Erdogan has also called on nations to crack down on the Gulen movement’s large network of schools and charities outside of the country.

 The tension between supporters of Gulen, who has rejected any involvement in the failed coup, and Erdogan’s allies has become especially heated in recent weeks.
-Erdogan’s government has been campaigning in Germany and other European nations to try to win support for an April 16 referendum that would expand the president’s powers.
+Erdogan’s government has been campaigning in Germany and other European nations to try to win support for referendum Sunday that would expand the president’s powers.

 An estimated 3 million expatriate Turks were eligible to cast ballots in what is expected to be a close vote.
 About half live in Germany.